 Our world is filled with so many mysteries, such as unexplainable sculptures, doubtful ancient civilizations and artifacts as well as debatable scientific discoveries and theories.
 Quite similarly, the Internet is riddled with many mysteries, perhaps one of the most popular ones being YouTube’s 301 views.

 YouTube 301 Views Explained

 It doesn’t matter if you have a small YouTube channel or a highly popular one.
-Once one of your videos gets an influx of views at a short amount of time, there’s a high chance that that video’s counter will freeze at 301 views.
+Once one of your videos gets an influx of views in a short amount of time, there’s a high chance that the video’s counter will freeze at 301 views.
 Why exactly does this happen?

 Brady Haran, the brain behind Numberphile, got to the bottom of it and sought Ted Hamilton, YouTube’s product manager for analytics, to obtain a sensible explanation to this phenomenon last year.
 According to Hamilton, the basic reason why the view counter freezes at 301 views is because YouTube is trying to verify where all the sudden views came from—it’s trying to figure out if the views are real or not.

 That might sound silly, but it’s basically a way for YouTube to maintain its integrity.
 After all, with so many companies offering services to make videos viral in the shortest possible time, the authorities have to implement some steel-fist rules to prohibit users and videos from going berserk all at once.

 If you think the above explanation is still quite perplexing, here’s an easier way to understand the process: